tangjjbetsy/MIDI-VALLE/README.md

 This repository provides an implementation of MIDI-VALLE, a system that adapts the [VALL-E]((https://arxiv.org/abs/2301.02111)) model for expressive piano performance synthesis.
 The system is designed to synthesize expressive piano performances from MIDI files.
 We adapt the [unofficial VALL-E implementation](https://github.com/lifeiteng/vall-e) and modify it to handle MIDI data.
 It's recommended to use the [MIDI-VALLE Colab](https://colab.research.google.com/drive/1JuQ7uv8lPbdQhF7xCrcGFg-rCFQ0tPgU?usp=sharing) for a quick attempt to synthesize expressive piano performances.

 ## Dataset & Checkpoints
 Due to the copyright issues, we cannot provide the audios for the ATEPP dataset, but the midi files are available in the [ATEPP repository](https://github.com/tangjjbetsy/ATEPP).
 The checkpoints for Piano-Enodec and the MIDI-VALLE could be downloaded from [Zenodo]().
+Please put the checkpoints in the `midi-valle/egs/atepp/checkpoints` directory.

 ## How to Train and Infer
 ### Environment Setup